stelios-c/stelios-c/README.md

   - Weather/Climate: Arctic sea ice concentrations, rain fade, rain diversity switches.
   - signal measurements: aggregated sensor network carrier monitoring.
   - interference detection, especially for GNSS.
-- 🌱 I'm reading up on queuing theory.
+- 🌱 I'm reading up on Quality of Service in Telecommunications networks.
 - 💞️ I’m looking to collaborate on analysing open data and improving open source tools.
 - 📫 How to reach me: comment/issue on github or message me on Linked In.